Were you injured in an Uber accident in Florida? If so, a Florida Uber accident attorney can help you through this difficult time.

 Uber claims it is not a taxi company, that it’s actually a data and software company.
 The Uber app you use frequently on your phone is merely a connection between you and some stranger.
 Because Uber is not a taxi company, they are not subject to the same regulations as they normally would if they were a taxi company.

 So when you hop into an Uber, you are really getting a ride from a stranger who does not work for Uber and whose vehicle is not maintained or provided by Uber.
-And because the vehicle is privately owned by the driver and not owned by Uber, the vehicle is considered a private vehicle, not commercial.
+And because the vehicle is privately owned by the driver and not owned by Uber, the vehicle is considered a private vehicle, not a commercial one.
 This is also important because additional laws surround the operation and maintenance of commercial vehicles, such as ensuring proper training for drivers.
 When a vehicle is privately owned, it’s often no different than accepting a ride from a friend or acquaintance—you must place a large degree of faith in the driver’s ability to navigate safely.

 Because of the rise of ridesharing companies, many states have taken up bills that place some regulation around companies like Uber.
 Florida passed a law that requires drivers to carry certain levels of insurance.
 But it makes a distinction between the time when a driver is looking for fares and when actually carrying a passenger.